 But the key to any ethnographic encounter is listening.
 In fact, listening and paying attention to what your interlocutors say, treating their words and ideas as though it’s more than just mere data; that is what I think fundamentally constitutes an ethical practice.
 And so does writing it (but I reserve the ethics of writing for another post).
 I realised this more conspicuously as I started fieldwork this time.
 I will share one example below.

 I was sitting at the kattha, an open space in Dharavi Koliwada, often used for meetings with the women in the area.
 A case-sharing meeting was about to start with the front-line volunteers, where they would discuss the various cases where they have intervened or taken ‘action.’
-But this one was attended by a programme coordinator, who normally works out of the office in the municipal hospital.
-She runs the NGO’s mobile phone-based intervention programme, and had an interest to “go on field,” I was told by Bhavya,* the community organiser who was in charge of Koliwada.
+But this one was attended by a coordinator, who normally works out of the office in the local hospital.
+She runs one of the NGO’s intervention programmes, and had an interest to “go on field,” I was told by Bhavya,* the community worker who was in charge of Koliwada.

 Later when the women didn’t share any more cases, she was visibly annoyed, and even confronted them: “If there aren’t any cases, why have you come here?”
 Misinterpreting one of the volunteer’s statements about there being few cases that month, she stated that “violence happens everywhere,” and began explaining different forms of abuse, and urged them to identify these.
 After the meeting, she left with another programme coordinator, while I stayed on with Bhavya (and later, we followed up on three cases which the voluntary workers did follow up).

 Before I continue, let me clarify that I am not arguing that ethnography is the more morally and ethically sound method of working with such volunteers in this context.
-As an ethnographer/anthropologist, however, I am in a position to see that the method the programme coordinator undertook in this field interaction is deeply flawed (if not entirely unethical).
+Nor do I wish to criticise the work of the NGO coordinator, since it is a responsibility that I wasn’t qualified for, or was able to fulfil.
+As an ethnographer/anthropologist, however, I am in a position to see that the way in which the coordinator undertook in this field interaction is rather flawed (if not entirely unethical).

 Second, the reason many of the women did not share the cases they worked on in a public space is because some of them involved relatives or acquaintances.
 Speaking critically of them in an open space was problematic for these women since it could have an impact their personal relationships.
 They shared the cases and the recent developments with Bhavya after the meeting.

-Perhaps I am being rather uncharitable and harsh towards the programme coordinator.
+Perhaps I am being rather uncharitable and harsh towards the coordinator, which was absolutely not my intention.

 Is the ethical solution then more listening?
 Is it to come up with more detailed, nuanced and contextual reports?
 Is it more “collaboration” with the front-line staff?